Average-Case Reductions for $k$-XOR and Tensor PCA: Acknowledgments

 \section{Acknowledgments}

-We thank Stefan Tiegel for pointing out a mistake during the writing of this work, leading to a correction in one of the reductions.
-We are also grateful to Kiril Bangachev, Sam Hopkins, and Vinod Vaikuntanathan for helpful discussions.
+We thank Stefan Tiegel for pointing out a mistake in an earlier draft, leading to a correction in one of the reductions, and Kiril Bangachev, Sam Hopkins, and Tselil Schramm for many comments and suggestions that have improved the paper.
+We are also grateful to Kiril Bangachev, Sam Hopkins, Stefan Tiegel, and Vinod Vaikuntanathan for stimulating conversations.